MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Introduction

-We are inspired by the recent Multi-Head Self-Attention mechanism (MHSAM)~\cite{Ashish2017, 2020Jean-Baptiste}, which flexibly captures spatially different local salience from the whole image, and generates multiple attention maps, from different aspects, for a single image.
+We are inspired by the recent Multi-Head Self-Attention mechanism (MHSAM)~\cite{Ashish2017, 2020Jean-Baptiste, DBLP01232, ZHAO2022360}, which flexibly captures spatially different local salience from the whole image, and generates multiple attention maps, from different aspects, for a single image.
 With MHSAM, noisy/unimportant regions can be pruned and key local feature information can be highlighted.
 Therefore, we believe the idea of MHSAM can help a Re-ID model to better locate key features from occluded images.
-As shown in Fig.~\ref{Fig1}, compared with the widely adopted baseline model (e.g., used in the state-of-the-art algorithms~\cite{Kaiyang19, Tianlong2019, Bryan2019, Wenjie19, Ruibing19, Zuozhuo19}), which achieves the 92.0\% Rank-1 on the Market-1501~\cite{Zheng2015Scalable} dataset, the MHSAM can better capture key information of the target person from the unoccluded regions and avoid information from occluded regions.
+As shown in Fig.~\ref{Fig1}, compared with the Baseline, two outstanding attention Re-ID model RGA-SC~\cite{9157488} and SCSN (3-stage)~\cite{9156982}, the MHSAM can help the person Re-ID model better capture key information of the target person from the unoccluded regions and avoid information from occluded regions.
 The baseline may undesirably pay attention to clutter regions (left example) or other persons (right example), while our MHSAM model handles such occlusions much better.

 However, developing effective MHSAM for the task of Re-ID is non-trivial and needs careful design.
-We propose a first MHSAM module for the Re-ID task with a set of new strategies to help select the key sub-regions in the image.
+We propose a novel MHSAM module for the person Re-ID task with a set of new strategies to help select the key sub-regions in the image.
 We call our new attention module a \emph{Multi-Head Self-Attention Branch} (MHSAB).

-Furthermore, attention noise from the occluded or non-key regions often exists, and it affects the performance of the Re-ID model, we propose to design an \emph{Attention Competition Mechanism} (ACM) to help MHSAB suppress or filter out such attention noise from non-key sub-regions.
+Furthermore, attention noise from the occluded or non-key regions often exists, and it affects the performance of the Re-ID model, we propose to design an \emph{Attention Competition Mechanism} (ACM) to further help MHSAB suppress or filter out such attention noise from non-key sub-regions.
 Our main contributions are as follows: